The complete guide to...

 Snowfall has a better chance of sticking at lower altitudes in December than in November, though fluctuating temperatures often mean that multiple snowfalls in quick succession are necessary to secure a lasting base.

-Over the last decade there have been some very poor Decembers in the Alps, including three consecutive years (2014, 2015, 2016) when some ski resorts had no natural snow at all.
+Over the last decade or so there have been some very poor Decembers in the Alps, including three consecutive years (2014, 2015, 2016) when some ski resorts had no natural snow at all.

 However, it should be remembered that (with a few exceptions) most resorts do manage to offer at least some skiing thanks to snow-making, even in the leanest of early seasons.
 There is no better example of this than the Dolomites, where the Sella Ronda region managed to open hundreds of kilometres of pistes without a flake of real snow in sight.